Former FBI Director Andrew McCabe Says DOJ Discussed Removing Donald Trump Under 25th Amendment

-Andrew McCabe, the former acting Director of the FBI, told CBS that there were talks to remove Donald Trump under the 25th amendment after the president fired James Comey.
+Andrew McCabe, the former acting director of the FBI, told CBS that there were talks to remove Donald Trump under the 25th amendment after the president fired James Comey.
 While speaking to 60 Minutes about his upcoming book The Threat: How the FBI Protects America in the Age of Terror and Trump, McCabe confirmed that the highest levels of law enforcement in the United States were discussing a way to allow Vice President Mike Pence to step into Trump’s role as leader of the country.

 While speaking with 60 Minutes’ Scott Pelley, McCabe made several shocking revelations regarding the period around when Comey was fired, and many feared that Mueller’s investigation would be put in jeopardy.
 Pelley shared details of his interview with McCabe on CBS This Morning on Wednesday.
 Pelley said that the most illuminating part of the interview was what went on behind the scenes in May of last year.